CDC Dog Import Requirements for Returning to the United States

 4. CDC Dog Import Form (U.S. return)

-Completing all four steps ensures a smooth round trip experience.
+Completing all four steps ensures a smooth round-trip experience — not just a smooth departure.

 Common Mistakes to Avoid